Structuralist theory of mythology

-In structural anthropology, Claude Lévi-Strauss, a French anthropologist, makes the claim that "myth is language".
-Through approaching mythology as language, Lévi-Strauss suggests that it can be approached the same way as language can be approached by the same structuralist methods used to address language.
-Thus, Lévi-Strauss offers a structuralist theory of mythology; he clarifies, "Myth is language, functioning on an especially high level where meaning succeeds practically at 'taking off' from the linguistic ground on which it keeps rolling."
+The structuralist theory of mythology is a method of analyzing mythology, in which the mythology is treated as if it follows the same structure and rules as language.
+The method was devised by French anthropologist Claude Lévi-Strauss, who claimed that myth, like language, can be broken down into constituents (which he called "mythemes" in the case of mythology).
+Each constituent could then be addressed separately but, at the same time, compared and contrasted with the other constituents.
+The structuralist method differs from the symbolist method, which instead seeks meaning solely within the constituents and not between them.

 Overview

 Lévi-Strauss breaks down his argument into three main parts.
 Meaning is not isolated within the specific fundamental parts of the myth, but rather within the composition of these parts.
 Although myth and language are of similar categories, language functions differently in myth.
 Language in myth exhibits more complex functions than in any other linguistic expression.
 From these suggestions, he draws the conclusion that myth can be broken down into constituent units, and these units are different from the constituents of language.

-Finally, unlike the constituents of language, the constituents of a myth, which he labels “mythemes,” function as "bundles of relations."
+Finally, unlike the constituents of language, the constituents of a myth, which he labels "mythemes", function as "bundles of relations".
 This approach is a break from the “symbolists”, such as Carl Jung, who dedicate themselves to find meaning solely within the constituents rather than their relations.
 For instance, Lévi-Strauss uses the example of the Oedipus myth and breaks it down to its component parts: